The name “Chevrolet” is for reference purposes only. Not affiliated with General Motors.

 Shop owners and dealers: are you able to answer technical questions about the stovebolt engine?
 Your customers want this work done to their engines - sell them the product first, then the parts, machine work and labor.
 I have a modest dealer discount for volume purchases, ask before ordering.

 I strongly suggest that all stovebolt owners join “Inliners International”, the premiere site for in-line engines.
 Click here to visit the site: .
 Click here for their excellent BBS: .

-This book will be available later in 2013.
+This product will be available later in 2014.
 Do not order, all payments will be refunded.
-Click here to receive notification when this book is available: .
+Click here to receive notification when this product is available: .

 This product is not a printed book, but a .PDF computer file on a CD (compact disc).
 It can be read on any desk-top, lap-top, or tablet by any computer operating system (Mac, PC), using “Acrobat Reader”.
 Load it into your work station at your job, and plan your project during lunch.
 Read it on the train, or in your doctor’s office.

 PDF format offers advantages not available in print, such as:

 » The text can be “zoomed” larger for easy reading.

 » Topics and key words can be found with the “search” function.